Best Things to Do in BRUSSELS, the Capital of Europe

 There’s a lot going on around the old stock exchange building.

-If you continue walking westwards, you’ll get to the Place Sainte-Catherine, one of the city’s oldest and most charming areas, dominated by the Catholic Saint Catherine’s Church.
+As you continue further north, you’ll get to the Place Sainte Catherine, one of the city’s oldest and most charming areas, crowned by the Catholic Saint Catherine’s Church.

 Guide Capital Europe Brussels: Église Sainte-Catherine Brussels